Four standards must be in place in order for a school to practice inclusion or have an inclusive environment:

 This is what teaching is all about.
 Meeting children where they are and helping them move forward.
-For more information about working with children with special needs, visit the Early Childhood Intervention (ECI) website, or you can visit the Collaborative for Children online training site to take a one-hour training in inclusive care titled “A Classroom Where Everyone Belongs.”
+For more information about working with children with special needs, visit the Early Childhood Intervention Services website, or you can visit the Collaborative for Children online training site to take a one-hour training in inclusive care titled “A Classroom Where Everyone Belongs.”

 Dodge, D.T.
 (1993).
 Places for all children: Building environments for differing needs.
 Child Care Exchange.